ptmt/ptmt.github.com/posts/2026/state-of-development.md

 Until "please make this product possible and then keep adding features" prompt are viable, there are tons of micro descisions every day on every level.

-Most of the projects appeared last months are not sneaking into my life and my habits.
-I still like polished UI and familirity and predictability.
-Small dopamine hits on using a hot path almost instinctively, instead of talking or writing with some AI bot.
+Most of the projects appeared last months have not yet taken significant place in my life and my habits, except SOTA agents for software development.
+I still like polished user interface, familirity and predictability.
+I used to these small dopamine hits of hot paths when you interact with it almost instinctively, and reliazed I prefer it over talking or writing with some AI bot.

+So let it be hope